 The course fee per person is AU$3,300 (incl GST), which includes access to CIArb’s virtual learning platform, tutorials, course materials and a centralised exam assessment.

 Joining instructions and course materials will be made available approximately two weeks prior to the course commencement date.

 Places are strictly limited and registrations will close by the close of business on Friday, 14 August 2020.

 To register, candidates will need to have completed the ARM course and email to firstname.lastname@example.org proof that they have passed the Module 2 online exemption test (or completed Module 2)*.

 Upon successful registration and receipt of payment, candidates will receive confirmation they are booked on the course.

 For further information, please contact:

-Executive Assistant, Chartered Institute of Arbitrators (Australia) Limited
+Sue Rice, Executive Officer, Chartered Institute of Arbitrators (Australia) Limited